5 Steps to Claim Your Ex-Spouse’s Social Security Without Telling Them

 The maximum benefit you can get based on the record of a spouse — whether you’re currently married or divorced — is 50% of their full retirement age benefit.
 Full retirement age is the age at which you qualify for 100% of your benefit.
 It’s 66 or 67, depending on when you were born.

-If your ex-spouse dies before you, you’ll typically be eligible to receive survivors benefits of 100% of the monthly payment they were receiving, just as you could if your current spouse died.
+If your ex-spouse dies before you, you’ll typically be eligible to receive survivors benefits of up to 100% of the monthly payment they were receiving, just as you could if your current spouse died.

 People with a long employment record will typically qualify for a bigger benefit based on their own earnings instead of a spouse’s.
 Social Security will give you the bigger benefit, but not both.